 - Entropion Repair – to reposition the eyelid when the eyelashes rub on the eye

-To schedule a consultation with our Walnut Creek, San Francisco Bay Area Eyelid Surgery Specialist, call (925) 943-6353 or fill out our contact form.
+To schedule a consultation with Dr. Mele, call (925) 943-6353 or fill out our contact form at the bottom of this page.

 Eyelid Lift (Blepharoplasty) Videos